-Join the dots between customer experiences, company values, and storytelling to deliver branded marketing content that prospects can really connect with.
+Join the dots between customer experiences, company values, and storytelling to deliver branded marketing content that prospects can really connect with using my favourite content marketing rule.

 “These are not my scars.
 These are not my bruises.
 These are not my cuts.
 These are my medals of honour.”